 But to say that he lives and works in deplorable, unsanitary conditions is an understatement.
 It really is...

 A well-fed artist is obviously more creative than a hungry one with pending utility bills and house rent arrears.

 The virtuous cicle that results from this is a win-win-win situation for:

 First, there can never be another Leonardo da Vinci.
-Certainly not the one who produced the masterpieces alluded to above.
+Certainly not the one who produced the masterpieces captioned above.